Transparently Multicultural

 “Ahmed said that when he was living in Algeria he felt rootless.
 It didn’t help that he was a teenager and they still taught Camus at the lycée.
 Initially, he agreed with his teacher: his self was like water slipping through his fingers.
 But then as he and his family floated down the Chelif River, he saw that his self was a real solid thing.
 Together with his mother and his two sisters, they slipped down the water, and their hands were empty.
 Now he can joke about it.
 He says that no one in their family had black feet, so they couldn’t relate to Camus after all.”

 Her father steadied himself by putting his right arm on the living room credenza.
 His hand lay on top of the varnished 17th century Italian wood, as if relaxed.
-He tried to imagine how his world might have looked in a painting by Vermeer, with his obedient children all dressed up, his prim wife mute as stone, and his hunting dogs ready at the leash.
+He tried to imagine how his world might have looked in a painting by Vermeer, with his obedient wife all dressed up, his prim daughter mute as stone, and his hunting dogs ready at the leash.

 She still had the same flawless skin as Scarlett Johansson in the film, so smooth and white that an artist would give his eye teeth to paint it.